-\begin{thm} Let $\varphi$ be a s-Sahlqvist bimodal formula and let $f(\varphi)$ be its associated first-order formula as defined in Definition \ref{DefSahl}.
-Then for any subordination algebra $\underline{B}$ with dual $\underline{X}$, we have
+\begin{theorem} Let $\varphi$ be an s-Sahlqvist bimodal formula and let $f(\varphi)$ be its associated first-order formula as defined in Definition \ref{DefSahl}.
+Then for any subordination algebra $\mathbb{B}$ with dual $\mathbb{X}$, we have

-\end{thm} \begin{proof} We prove Sahlqvist theorem in the generalised context of subordination algebras simply by following the topological proof of Sambin and Vaccaro in \cite{Sahlqvist}.
-In almost all places only the closedness of the accessibility relation in needed.
-The only place where the extra assumption that $R(O,-)$ is open when $O$ is open is necessary is the intersection lemma.
+\end{theorem} \begin{proof} We prove Sahlqvist theorem in the generalised context of subordination algebras simply by following the topological proof of Sambin and Vaccaro in \cite{Sahlqvist}.
+In almost all places only the closedness of the accessibility relation is needed.
+The only place where the extra assumption that $R^{-1}[O]$ is open when $O$ is open is necessary is in the intersection lemma (see below).
 This explains our definition of s-Sahlqvist formulas.
-The intersection lemma we use is then the following. \end{proof}
+The intersection lemma we then use is the following.